FyberOptic/Meddle/README.md

 # Meddle

 A tweak-class mod loader for Minecraft.
-Should be compatibile with any version of Minecraft capable of working under Launchwrapper.
+Should be compatible with any version of Minecraft capable of working under Launchwrapper.

 Meddle acts as a pass-through to allow mods which implement net.minecraft.launchwrapper.ITweaker to run without the modder having to deal with manually installing them.